27

 – user_42

-Jul 20, 2018 at 14:07
+Commented Jul 20, 2018 at 14:07

 • 2

 You can always use a flag to ask for the post notice to be applied or removed.
 It's the responsibility of users like us to direct many of these things.
 I do like the idea of a meta question that specifies what these are for.
 It would be educational for users who see them, but somehow aren't sure why.
-Jul 20, 2018 at 17:10
+Commented Jul 20, 2018 at 17:10

 • @indigochild Other site, other banner.
 But I once saw a post where I thought that banner should appear, flagged it, and got a "declined" answer.
 Given that I have a bit more rep there than here: I really thought that fits an (unwritten) rule, a very real pattern.
 Apparently it didn't.
 That left me with quite a sour feeling of arbitrariness as I was unable to infer the logic behind that to this day.
 [I know that a declined flag is not the end of anything.
 Yet a positive rule (i.e. written) is much easier to understand or interpret than guessing at the spitritous volonté générale.]
-Jul 20, 2018 at 17:17
+Commented Jul 20, 2018 at 17:17

 • 1